SteveUnderScoreN/SMSpamConfig/README.md

 ```
 ## WARNING

-ALWAYS RESTART THE SMARTERMAIL SERVICE AFTER INPORTING ANTISPAM SETTINGS, SOME SETTINGS ARE HONOURED
-BUT NEW RULES ARE NOT SO WITHOUT RESTARTING THE MAIL SERVICE YOU WILL SEE A SPIKE IN RECEIVED SPAM.
+ALWAYS RESTART THE SMARTERMAIL SERVICE AFTER INPORTING ANTISPAM SETTINGS, SOME SETTINGS ARE IMMEDIATELY HONOURED BUT NEW RULES ARE NOT SO WITHOUT RESTARTING THE MAIL SERVICE YOU WILL SEE A SPIKE IN RECEIVED SPAM.

 ## Recommended Antispam options for SM16
 Export the current Antispam settings as a backup and import ['SM16 spamConfig-reset with recommended defaults.xml'](https://github.com/SteveUnderScoreN/SMSpamConfig/archive/master.zip) from this repository.